- What Happens If We Breakup While Living Together?

 One of the ways in which grief can persist is through the mind bringing up positive thoughts of your ex – which can make you upset or second think your breakup.
 One exercise that psychologists suggest you use is to mentally say “stop” or make a mental red cross over the thought and move on to thinking something different.
 Practicing this helps stop rumination.

 You may have heard the term mindfulness before.
-The state of mindfulness is when you are truly living in the present, having thoughts and feelings arise but just observing them rather than judging them or examining them.
+The state of mindfulness is when you are truly living in the present, having thoughts and feelings arise but just observing them, rather than judging them or examining them.
 When you are practicing mindfulness, you might start feeling yourself drawn down a path of thought – but you should just return to the present.

 The practice of mindfulness is a foundation of Buddhism and is a tool used in the path to help achieve an enlightened state.
 While this might sound a little out there, the mindfulness technique has been shown to reduce rumination in various studies.
-A suggestion is to follow this Introduction to Mindfulness Meditation, which is part of a wider series of Introduction to Meditation.
+A suggestion is to follow the Introduction to Mindfulness Meditation, which is part of a wider series of Introduction to Meditation.

 Write about it